Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Creating Real-Time Features

-Let's implement a real-time chat feature as an example.
+Let's implement a real-time chat feature as an example to demonstrate bidirectional communication.
 First, create a new page called Chat.vue in the pages directory:

 Vue